Ask for tax advice before you move overseas

 While we would love to offer tax advice, only a specialist can keep up with constant changes and updates to tax laws.
 Good tax advice for teachers overseas is vital in order to manage your affairs wisely and make the most of your earnings.

 This valuable tax guide from BDO is intended for individuals leaving Australia for employment purposes.
 It aims to provide an overview of the main Australian tax considerations and issues that affect Australian employees who are teaching overseas.
-It is current as of July 2021.
-Click here to download it.
+It is current as of July 2022.
+Click here to download.

 If you are from New Zealand and looking for some advice, click here.